7MinSec/KidsMusic/christmas.md

 And to the earth it gave great light, and so it continued both day and night
 Noel, Noel, Noel, Noel Born is the King of Israel!

-And by the light of that same star three Wise men came from country far
+And by the light of that same star three wise men came from country far
 To seek for a King was their intent and to follow the star wherever it went
 Noel, Noel, Noel, Noel born is the King of Israel!